Moments That Flowers Made History

 1. Sunflower

-Unfortunately, Van Gogh's art did not receive much attention until after his death.
-He completed 12 sunflower paintings in total, and in the same letter to his brother, he estimated that one of them would sell for around 500 French francs, which he was satisfied with.
-That equates to approximately £66.
-They are now being auctioned off for millions of dollars, demonstrating the lasting significance of his work.
+Sadly, van Gogh's art did not receive much recognition during his lifetime.
+He completed a total of 12 sunflower paintings, and in the same letter to his brother, he estimated that one of them would sell for approximately 500 French francs, which he considered satisfactory.
+This amount is equivalent to around £66 in today's currency.
+However, the value and appreciation for his work grew significantly after his death.
+Today, his sunflower paintings are highly sought after and have been auctioned off for millions of dollars, illustrating the enduring impact and lasting significance of his artistic contributions.

 2. Poppy

-Friedrich Wilhelm Serturner, a German chemist, isolated the portion of opium that would later become the painkiller morphine in 1804.
-He originally named it morphium, after Morpheus, which is the Ancient Greek God of dreams.
+The poppy flower holds a profound paradox, symbolizing both the good it brings and the suffering it has caused throughout history.
+In 1804, German chemist Friedrich Wilhelm Serturner isolated the component of opium that would later become the powerful painkiller morphine.
+He named it morphium, after Morpheus, the Greek God of dreams.

 3. Lotus